Jeanius

 Jeanius is the third studio album by American rapper Jean Grae.
-She worked on it with hip hop producer 9th Wonder and intended to release it in 2004, but the album leaked prematurely and spawned various pirated versions of the unfinished project.
+She worked on it with hip hop producer 9th Wonder and intended to release it in 2004, but the album was leaked prematurely and spawned various pirated versions of the unfinished project.
 After Grae's record deal with the label, Jeanius was released on July 8, 2008, by Talib Kweli's Blacksmith Records.

 Background

 Scheduled for release as early as 2004, the album was delayed for unknown reasons and has since been heavily bootlegged on the internet.
 The album was released on July 8, 2008, on Talib Kweli's Blacksmith music label.
 The booklet for the album contains faithful recreations of classic Hip Hop album covers, featuring images of Grae and 9th Wonder superimposed onto covers of Public Enemy's It Takes a Nation of Millions to Hold Us Back, Das EFX's Dead Serious, Raekwon's Only Built 4 Cuban Linx..., and Black Sheep's A Wolf in Sheep's Clothing.